"Big Data" Research and Education

 Big Data @ CSE

-Starting in September 2013, CSE will offer a new PhD in Computer Science with specialization in Big Data.
+CSE is offering a PhD in Computer Science with specialization in Big Data.
 This degree is part of a campus-wide effort to provide a multi-disciplinary Big Data PhD.

 Many CSE research areas tackle problems related to "Big Data" and many of our research projects cross over between areas.